LTLC’s Winter Emergency Bed Program

-Lowell Transitional Living Center’s Winter Emergency Bed Program is an essential, life saving service to the city of Lowell and the surrounding towns and cities.
-This year the WEBP will begin on November 13th and run until early-mid April.
+Lowell Transitional Living Center’s Winter Emergency Bed Program is a program that caters to the basic and health needs of homeless single adults seeking respite from the cold.
+It is an essential, life saving service to the city of Lowell and the surrounding towns and cities.
+The WEBP will begin in November and run until early-mid April.

 - Where can homeless people go during a snow storm?